alessia96/alessia96-gospatial.github.io/README.md

 This repo contains the project for the course of Geospatial analysis and representation for data science course (UniTn 2022/23).

 You can find the whole project on https://alessia96.github.io/geospatial.github.io/
+####

+### The project
+The main goal of the project is to analyse the crime of the city of Chicago, Illinois.

+It consists in 4 main sections:
+1. Exploratory Data Analysis (EDA)
+2. Network Analysis
+3. Geospatial Analysis
+4. Spatial Inequalities

+### How to run
 To run the project clone the repository with

     git clone https://github.com/alessia96/geospatial.github.io.git